 Tamika C.B.
-Zapolski, Ph.D.Assistant Professor, Department of Psychology
+Zapolski, Ph.D.Associate Professor, Department of Psychology

 2013 Ph.D.
 Clinical Psychology, University of Kentucky